FelTavoni/ProgramacaoParalelaDistribuida/HeatEquation/READMe.md

 This project still under development and the next updates will be aiming the following tasks:

-- [X] Allocation problems;
-- [ ] RUn the program correctly.
-It seems the program is not "heating" the cube...
+- [ ] CUDA returned answer is different from the sequential code.
+Check if it's a precision problem...
 - [ ] A more detailed explanation of the CUDA code on READMe.

 ## 💻 Prerequisites